 In the summer of 2014 Megan Getson with the Kensington North Watersheds Association had been recording pen-and-paper observations of wildlife during her work in the woods and streams.
-That autumn the watershed group contacted Garry Gregory
+That autumn the data was handed over to Garry Gregory

 , the provincial wildlife biologist.
-While the data was interesting and useful he wondered if there was an easier way to gather wildlife data into a centralized database.
+While the data was useful he wondered if there was an easier way to gather wildlife data into a centralized database.

 was quickly built for the project.
-By season's end the verdict was that PEI Nature Tracker could be a good reporting tool for the island, and that development should continue.
+By season's end the verdict was that PEI Nature Tracker could be a good reporting tool for the island, and that development would continue.

 In 2016, with the help of the PEI Watershed Alliance, Nature Tracker was introduced to watershed groups acros the island.

-was developed and run on a restricted trial basis.
+was developed and tested by a dozen users.
 By May 2017 it was listed in the App Store.